Walter C. Cowles: Biography

 In March 1915, Cowles became one of the first full admirals in the history of the U.S. Navy when the three commanders in chief of the Atlantic, Pacific, and Asiatic Fleets were all advanced to the temporary rank of full admiral while so serving.
 Upon relinquishing command of the Asiatic Fleet in June 1915, Cowles reverted to his permanent rank of rear admiral.

 Cowles retired in August 1915.
 He died in Redlands, California, on November 27, 1917.

+His brother was rear admiral William S. Cowles.